taurushq-io/private-CMTAT-aztec/README.md

   - The limitation regarding `SharedMutable` delay means changes to the whitelist/blacklist have a delay (minutes to hours) before reflecting on the blockchain.
   - Sanction lists are not yet enabled due to the lack of on-chain lists like Chainalysis on Ethereum.

-- **Enforcement module**:
-  - The delay in modifying frozen accounts due to `SharedMutable`.

 - **Audit capabilities**:
-  - Users may, in the future, be able to share a shareable key for audit purposes.
+  - Users may, in the future, be able to arbitrarly share to third-parties a shareable key for audit purposes.

 - **Event management**:
   - Events are not yet enabled because they are cumbersome; they can only be in the main contract for now and make the code lengthy.